 6. Hike towards Growler Creek until you’re hungry

 After a good night’s rest, pack up camp and leave the car in the Norman Beach car park.
 Walk from East to West down the whole stretch of Norman Beach.
 If the tide is out you may get to witness the thousands of tiny purple crabs scuttling along the sand trying to find something to eat.
 Walk towards them and they’ll quickly dig a hole to escape, then look behind you to see them all reappear again.
-It’s a real Moses and the Red Sea moment!

 The walk to Grower Creek is around 6km and will take you approx. 1.5-2 hours one way.
 The creek is a picturesque lunch location but not so sheltered on a windy day.
 When walking keep an eye out for snakes as they like to warm up on the path and nearby rocks in the sun.